Yes. It is a good idea to get a dental checkup now you are pregnant unless you have had one recently.

 Dental work in pregnancy

 Teeth cleaning, descaling, filling of cavities, tooth extraction, and other dental work are usually safe in pregnancy.
 If there is extensive dental work needed such as root canal therapy then please consult me first.
-Local anesthetics are safe.
+Local anaesthetics are safe.
 Most antibiotics are safe.
 Again if your dentist is concerned he should consult me first.